 Customer service is essential for any business, but it can be challenging for small businesses to provide excellent customer service on a tight budget.

-Luckily, many customer service support tools can help small businesses provide the best possible customer service without breaking the bank.
+Fortunately, many customer service tools can help small businesses deliver the best possible customer service without breaking the bank.

-With the quick guide mentioned above, you now get an insight into some tools that can best serve your needs and how to use them to their fullest potential.
+With the quick guide above, you now have insight into the tools that best serve your needs and how to use them to their fullest potential.